August 22, 2025

 • new GORE-TEX Invisible Fit waterproofing that's less bulky and more breathable

 This post includes some affiliate links.
 You can support this site's free and independent content by clicking on these links and buying something.
+That's free for you—and keeps this site afloat

 Oboz Katabatic LT Mid GTX Review

 My Oboz Katabatic LT Mid GTX review digs into my personal experiences with this boot's support, weight, fit, comfort, traction, weather protection, and overall value.
-Since this is a lightweight hiking boot designed for fast hikes with light packs, my test hikes emphasized fast-moving fitness hikes in the Albuquerque foothills and moderate day hikes in the Sandia Mountains, including the Piedra Lisa, La Luz, Embudito, and 3 Guns Springs trails.
+Since this is a lightweight hiking boot designed for fast hikes with light packs, my test hikes emphasized fast-moving fitness hikes in the Albuquerque foothills and moderate day hikes in the Sandia Mountains, including the Piedra Lisa, La Luz, Embudito, and 3 Guns Spring.
 My pace varied from moderate (2+ mph) to fast (3+ mph) to evaluate its performance.
-As always, my reviews are 100% independent and based on first-hand use.
-I'm the former footwear manager at an outdoor gear shop who tests hiking footwear more than 1000 miles every year, so you can trust my personal reviews and recommendations.
+Plus, I surprisingly chose the Katabatic LT for my Maroon Bells hikes to test its performance on a tougher alpine hike (11 miles, 3000+ ft elevation gain.)

 Testing the Katabatic's comfort and support in the Sandia Mountains